Skip to main content

 Create a GitHub repository and push your code

 Make sure Gemini CLI is running in your my-website folder.
-Then copy and paste this prompt:
+Then say or type this prompt:

 The repository must be public for free GitHub Pages hosting.
 This is standard practice for personal websites — your code will be visible to others, just like most websites on the internet.